 Performance analysis is compulsory for great results.
 You don’t have to do something fancy to analyze how effective this social media approval workflow has been.
-All you need is to go a few things to analyze what you have been doing good and what needs to be improved in the future.
+All you need is to do a few things to analyze what you have been doing good and what needs to be improved in the future.

-- Go through the social media statistics from the time you started off social medial approval process and see if there is a spike in the engagement, attention, and mentions on social media.
+- Go through the social media statistics from the time you started off the social media approval process and see if there is a spike in the engagement, attention, and mentions on social media.
 Normally, social media agencies have access to their customers’ social media accounts for publishing content as well as running ads.

 - Analyze the lead generation and conversion rate through social media channels and notice if there is a difference once the approval system came in place.
 If the graph is upward, then you’re all set, but in case, if it’s going down, then you need to figure out what needs to be changed.
 Maybe, you need to make changes in the areas such as content strategy, time of posting on social media, or frequency of posts on social.

 - Create a survey for approval workflow members to see whether they’re happy with the way things are going.
-Sometimes, clients or team members don’t put forth what’s inside their mind and spit it out when you ask them.
+Sometimes, clients or team members don’t put forth what’s inside their minds and spit it out when you ask them.
 So it’s essential to survey the team members to find out what they think of the approval workflow; it’ll be good for the synergy of the process.

 Once you pay close attention to these four points, you’ll be off to a good start with your social media approval workflow.

 Before you take a look at the step-by-step guide on the social media approval process, you should know that this approval workflow feature (in ContentStudio) works on social media posting and blog posting too.

 Step #1: Getting Started with Social Media Approval Workflow